Shreyanshu333/Volve-Machine-Learning/README.md

 2) Numpy and Pandas for data cleaning

-3) Matplotlib for data visualization
+3) Matplotlib, seaborn for data visualization

 4) Sklearn for model building

-5) Jupyter notebook as IDE
+5) Google Colab as IDE